MaksTuev/clean_app/README.md

 - **View** - is responsible for interaction with the user In most cases, each layer must depends on only previous layer and Domain layer.

-##Package structure
+##Packages structure
-Package sructure is hybrid of package-by-layer and package-by-feature styles.
+Packages sructure is hybrid of package-by-layer and package-by-feature styles.

 Root package contains five subpackages
 - **app** - contains the application class and other classes which is corresponding context of all applications (such as dagger application-level component)